 Their world at that time was anything but peaceful.
-The Jewish people were under the domination of the Roman government, their taxes and treatment was often harsh.
-The ruler Herod was so paranoid about the prophecies of a new king being born that he ordered all the children under 2-years old to be killed.
+The Jewish people were under the domination of the Roman government; their taxes and treatment was extremely harsh.
+The ruler Herod was so paranoid about the prophecies of a new king being born that he ordered all the male children under 2-years old to be killed.

-Yes, the world that Jesus was born into was harsh, cruel and chaotic.
-Yet that is why he came.
+Yes, the world that Jesus was born into was harsh, cruel, chaotic; yet that is why he came.
 He came to be the prince of peace; he came to show that God's heart and purpose for this world is centered in peace-a peace that passes all understanding.

-It is very appropriate, therefore, as we look at our world today to remember that Jesus came to this world to bring the gift of peace.
-As wars continue in Afghanistan/Syria; as Israel and Palestine continue their age-old battles; as our nation is more polarized than ever politically; as relationships and families continue to unravel, Jesus' gift of peace is as relevant now as any time in history.
+It is very important therefore, as we look at our world today, to remember that Jesus came to this world to bring the gift of peace.
+As wars continue in Afghanistan/Syria/Iraq; as Israel and Palestine continue their age-old battles; as terror groups like ISSIS wreak havoc; as our US is more polarized than ever politically; as relationships and families continue to unravel-Jesus' gift of peace is as relevant now as any time in history.

-Our prayer then each day should be, "Jesus, please give us peace."
-God, please bring the peace of Jesus to our war-torn world.
+Our prayer each day should be, "Jesus, please give us peace."
+God, please bring the peace of Jesus to our terror-filled world.
 God, please bring this peace of Jesus to our divided nation.
-God, please bring this peace of Jesus to my heart, to my life, to my relationships, to my world.
+God, please bring this peace of Jesus to my heart; to my life; to my relationships; to my world.

-However, you may find this idea of peace to be kind of a paradox at Christmas.
-This season in itself, of course, is often the opposite of peaceful.
-With lots of added busyness, schedules out of control and shopping stores filled with chaos it is often difficult to see anything peaceful.
+You may however find this idea of peace to be kind of a paradox at Christmas.
+This season in itself is often the complete opposite of peaceful.
+With lots of added busyness; schedules out of control; shopping stores filled with chaos it is often difficult to see anything peaceful.

-I heard the story of two men who lived on the Florida coast, how they dropped their wives off at the mall one afternoon and they went sailing out on the ocean.
-As they were enjoying some good winds, all of a sudden a terrible storm came up.
+I heard the story of two men who lived on the Florida coast.
+One afternoon they dropped their wives off at the mall and they went sailing out on the ocean.
+As they were enjoying some good sailing winds all of a sudden a terrible storm came up.
 They were blown and tossed so severely by this storm that they capsized in their boat.

 As they hung on for dear life to their upside-down boat, with their heads and bodies bobbing in the large waves, the one man said to the other, "Wow, this sure beats the chaos of the shopping mall!"
-As you I'm sure understand, in many ways this may be truer than you think.
+This in many ways may be truer than you think.

-So what about this peace within us?
+Therefore, why is this peace within us so important?
 Social scientists say that a lot of the anxiety and stresses of today come from rapid change.
-We all know that kind of change is almost off the charts.
+We all know that these kinds of changes are almost off the charts.
 Our world today is built on change.

-Perhaps some of you have seen the charts that list stress points for things like changing jobs, moving to a new home, getting married, having a baby, facing a traumatic illness, etc. It is amazing how some of you are dealing with several of these stressful changes right now, today.
+Perhaps some of you have seen the charts that list stress points for things like changing jobs; moving to a new home; getting married; having a baby; going through surgery; facing a traumatic illness, etc. Some of you may be dealing with some of these stressful changes right now.
 No wonder life often seems out of control.